markuswolff/CWAC_Rights/README.md

 * a complete solution that does not require you to do any work

 The code dates back to 2007.
 It's been largely unchanged ever since and is still in production use today, so I consider it mostly stable.
+Tested up to PHP 7.0.4.

 Usage
 -----